ministryofjustice/moj-frontend/docs/privacy.md

 title: Privacy notice
 ---

-The MoJ Design System is provided by the Ministry of Justice.
+The MOJ Design System is provided by the Ministry of Justice.

 The Ministry of Justice is the data controller.
 A data controller determines how and why personal data is processed.

-This privacy notice explains what data the MoJ Design System processes and why we ask for this information.
+This privacy notice explains what data the MOJ Design System processes and why we ask for this information.
 It also explains how we store your data, your rights and how to complain if you think we’ve done something wrong.

 ## What data we process